skabe89/arcade-client/README.md

 # React Arcade

-This app is an expandable arcade built using React.
+This app is an expandable arcade built using React and Redux.

 ## Installation